 (If you are more thick-skinned than I am or have been puzzling over the quickest way to get out of a bad marriage, go to www.NBC.com/casting and sign yourself up – I dare you!
 You know I'll be watching!)

 I forwarded the email to my husband (because although we both live and work in the same modest house, this is generally how we communicate – but I’m not publicly quibbling, really I’m not).
 My email said “Interested?”
 His said “Uh, no.” Neither of us was surprised or disappointed.
+Within the first months of dating him, my beloved man of the house (MOH) and I had established one ground rule:

 No jokes at the other’s expense.